ZihanZhao227/nature-diary/README.md

 - left side: filter + list of observations
 - right side: detail view with image, location, time and basic metadata

+## Design prototype

+The full mobile UI/UX is designed in Figma.

+- See `design/figma-link.md` for the prototype link and design notes.

 ---

 ## 2. Features (current demo)